The Zombie Games

 Individual: Because I'm your father!

 Okay, I got a bit out of context.
 But it's hard, you see.
-Especially when you seem to be the most sane person around, and considering I got the IQ of a walrus that's not a good thing at all.
-Because I had to tag along with the unlikeliest, most unreliable people to actually survive.
+Especially when you seem to be the only mentally stable person around, and considering I got the IQ of a walrus that's not a good thing at all.
+Because I had to tag along with the unlikeliest, most unreliable people in the whole universe.
 The trio of destruction.
 The Triforce.
 And one that neither Link nor Ganon would fight for.

 April, Butch and Kerberos.

 Let's resume.
-April, the only talkative one in the group, kept talking about how they had grouped together in order to end the whole chaos going around.
+April, the only remotely social one in the group, kept blabbering about how they had grouped together in order to end the whole chaos going around.
 God knows how the heck they would.
-Then came Kerberos, who spoke in this soft, monotone voice, telling me they were highly prestigious, had a whole load of members, and had this globally-famous Italian chef who made just about the best pizzas on the universe (which was 90% of the reason I stayed with them).
+Then came Kerberos, who spoke in this soft, monotone voice like she wanted to be a Rei Ayanami close.
+She claimed they were highly prestigious, had a whole load of members, and had this globally-famous Italian chef who made just about the best pizzas on the universe (which was 90% of the reason I stayed with them).
 I was extremely lucky for once, joining such a mighty group.

 Well, not really.
-It was all a bloody lie.
+It was all a lie, like friendship and my hopes and dreams.

-We arrived to this sort of hotel way into the outerskirts's highway.
+We arrived to this small hotel way into the highway, where the city could only be seen at the distance.
 We had walked for hours, the sun fleeing to China and leaving the moon to take care of the dead instead.
 The place was very nice, a Las Vegas kind of thing.
 But it had no beds.

 "What hotel doesn't have beds?"
 I thought out loud.